AseelMustafa/House-Tester-methods/README.md

-# House-Tester-methods.
+# House-Tester-method
+This article will provide a java program I've created in the CS232 course, including the process to create the program, and how java Methods can improve the program.

 *Problem Statement:
 *Create a class named House that holds: a house number, *number of bedrooms, number of baths, and price.
 *Create a constructor that accepts values for each data field.
-*Also create a get method for each field.
+*Also create a "et"method for each field.
 *Write an application that creates three House objects.
 *Then display data for all the House objects.
 Save the files as House.java and TestHouses.java.
 */

+I started my program by creating the package.
+The package in the java program is a group of related classes.
+Our classes in this project were (House) Class and (TestHouses) Class.
+From the classes, we created two java files:House.java and TestHouse.java.

-I will start with House class ,the file House.java here is my codes
+I will start with House class/the file House.java.
         //House Class
         package Houses;
         public class House {